goldenguy00/ror2skillsplusplus/Documentation/supporting-modded-characters.md

 }
 ```

-Let's break this down line by line.
+Let's break this down piece by piece.

+---

 ```c#
 [SkillLevelModifier("FirePistol")]